Graduation & Commencement

 Attire

 Academic attire (cap and gown) is required for all graduates who plan to participate in Commencement ceremonies.
-Attire can be purchased at these Ann Arbor locations:
+More information on the purchase of attire can be found at the University of Michigan’s Academic Attire website.

-Tassel colors for SMTD students are as follows:
+Tassel and hood colors for SMTD students can be found here.

 Honors are only awarded to undergraduate students with an overall, cumulative GPA of 3.60 or above.
 Students receiving Honors may purchase Honors cords with their graduation attire.